NotAwesome2/Plugins/README.md

 ## orderblocks.cs
 This plugin makes ordering the block menu much easier.
 See `/help orderblocks` for usage.
 The top left of the inventory matches with 0, 0, 0 in the blockorder world.
 All blocks should have 1 block of air between them.

+## queuemute.cs
+This plugin adds the command `/queuemute` which allows you to queue a mute that will be applied when the player next joins the server.

+In addition, using /mute on an offline player will automatically use /queuemute instead.
+See `/help queuemute` for more info.

 ## tempbot.cs
 This plugin is complimentary to [Not-Awesome-Script](https://github.com/NotAwesome2/Not-Awesome-Script).
 It allows you to create clientside instances of bots to manipulate with scripted movements.
 See /help tempbot for more details.